sa7ad/todo-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Angular Todo App with JSON Server

+Welcome to the Angular Todo App, a sleek and intuitive task management solution powered by Angular and integrated with JSON Server.
+Effortlessly add, organize, and complete tasks through a clean and user-friendly interface.

+## Features

+- **Angular Framework:** Leverage the power of Angular for a responsive and dynamic task management experience.

+- **Task Management:** Easily add, organize, and mark tasks as complete to streamline your daily workflow.

+- **JSON Server Integration:** Utilize JSON Server for efficient data storage and retrieval, ensuring a seamless user experience.